AlexHmelevski/AHFuture/README.md

 ### `flatMap`

-If logIn succeed will the response will be tranfromed to another AHFuture and the success block will contain result from the second AHFuture
+If logIn succeed the response will be tranfromed to another AHFuture and the success block will contain result from the second AHFuture
 ```swift
 User.logIn(username, password).flatMap { Posts.fetchPosts }
 .onSuccess { posts in